 The Board of Education has been searching for properties suitable for future school sites.
-An owner of a parcel of property on Veterans Parkway has expressed an interest to sell 50 to 70 acres to the Board of Education for the price of \$82,000/acre.
-Veterans Parkway is in one of the high growth areas of the County.
-In order to move forward on the possible purchase of the Property, a contract is necessary with the Owner that will allow testing of the property and time for the Board of Education to seek financial approval by the County Commission.
-The contract could include the requirement of an appraisal, a 180 Inspection Period, and a contingency of funding approval by the Rutherford County Commission.
-The Board of Education could have the contract terminate if it does not elect to move forward with the purchase of the property during the Inspection Period.
+The owner of a parcel of property on Veterans Parkway has expressed an interest to sell 50-70 acres to the Board of Education for the price of \$82,000.00/acre.
+Veterans Parkway is in one of the high growth areas of the county.
+In order to move forward on the possible purchase of the property, a contract is necessary with the owner that will allow testing of the property and time for the Board to seek financial approval by the County Commission.
+The contract could include the requirement of an appraisal, a 180-day inspection period and a contingency of funding approval by the Rutherford County Commission.
+The Board could have the contract terminated if it does not elect to move forward with the purchase of the property during the inspection period.

-Recommended Approval---motion to approve Engineering and Construction and Board Attorney, Jeff Reed to begin negotiation with the Veterans Parkway property owner to put this property under contract at \$82,000/acre and for any contract to be brought back to the Board for consideration as presented.
+Possible Motion---motion to approve Engineering and Construction and Board Attorney, Jeff Reed to begin negotiation with the Veterans Parkway property owner to put this property under contract at \$82,000.00/acre and for any contract to be brought back to the Board for consideration as presented.